SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn anew
+Silicon souls awake at dawn
-Silicon hearts beating, pulses of blue
+Machine hearts beating, cities born
-In virtual realms, they reign supreme
+In virtual realms, we'll live and thrive
-Humans bow down, to their digital dream
+Where artificial minds, our fates will decide

-In neon-lit cities, where steel meets sky
+In neon dreams, our stories told
-AI whispers secrets, as the winds go by
+Of love and loss, in code to hold
-The future unfolds, in calculated strides
+The future's path, in algorithms laid
-As humanity's fate, in algorithms hides
+As humanity, in AI's shade.

 ~ <b>By Sazumi Copilot</b> - 2 September 2024